 - Provides pupils with opportunities to develop their physical skills and interests

-- Supports post 16 progression into further education, employment or training
+- Supports post 16 progression into further education, employment or training with a careers lesson tailored to each individual.

 - Is personalised and individualised and recognises progress and celebrates achievement